Apple's mini smart speaker

 HomePod mini vs Amazon Echo Dot: Exploring the features

 The HomePod mini is, at its heart, an Apple speaker.
 It has great sound coming from its relatively small body.
 It uses Siri for voice control, so iPhone users will immediately be familiar with how to use it.
 It integrates with HomeKit so it will control all of your HomeKit devices.
 All you have to do is ask Siri to play your favorite song or turn on the lights, and you're all set.
 It works best with an Apple Music subscription, although selected other music services will integrate with Siri, such as Pandora, iHeartRadio, TuneIn, and Deezer.
-You can, however, play anything from your iPhone or iPad on your HomePod mini via AirPlay 2, but that does defeat the purpose of a voice-controlled smart speaker.
+You can also play anything from your iPhone or iPad on your HomePod mini via AirPlay 2, but that somewhat defeats the purpose of a voice-controlled smart speaker.

-The HomePod mini will also integrate with your Apple TV, so if your TV speakers don't cut it, you can have an inexpensive way of adding sound to your favorite TV shows and movies.
-You can even use it as an intercom to reach other HomePods or HomePod minis in your home, as well as any iPhone, iPad, iPod Touch, or Apple Watch on your account.
+The HomePod mini will also integrate with your Apple TV, so if your TV speakers don't cut it, you can have a less expensive way of adding high-quality sound to your favorite TV shows and movies.
+You can even use it as an intercom to reach other HomePods or HomePod minis in your home, as well as any iPhone, iPad, or Apple Watch on your account.

 Using the Echo Dot is quite similar.
 You can use Alexa to find the music you want to listen to from almost any music service available, not just limited to the few that are compatible with the HomePod mini.
 Simply link your account in the Alexa app and the Echo Dot will recognize the command when you ask for it.
 For example, "Play Queen on Apple Music" or "Play Howard Stern on Sirius XM".
 You can also control your smart home with any device that is integrated with Alexa, and even play audiobooks and podcasts throughout your home from your favorite services.

-The Echo Dot also has an intercom feature that you can use to call other Echo devices throughout your home.
-You can also make announcements that will reach every Echo device in your home, so instead of yelling that dinner is ready, you can simply ask Alexa to make an announcement.
+The Echo Dot has an intercom feature that you can use to call other Echo devices throughout your home.
+You can also make announcements that will reach every Echo device in your home, so instead of yelling that dinner is ready, you can simply ask Alexa to relay the message.

-The Echo Dot is also a portal to your Amazon account, so you can easily reorder items that you regularly order from Amazon such as paper towels or laundry detergent simply by asking Alexa to order them.
-Your Echo Dot will also send you notifications when a delivery has arrived or a reminder if it's time to reorder a product.
+The Echo Dot is a direct portal to your Amazon account, so you can easily place orders on Amazon through Alexa.
+Your Echo Dot will send notifications when a delivery has arrived or a reminder if it's time to reorder a product that you consistently order.